Mick Keelty: Career after policing

-On 1 August 2019 it was announced that a new position of Inspector-General for the Murray Darling Basin would be created and that from 1 October 2019, Keelty would act as the Interim Inspector-General as a non-statutory role for a period of 12 months, or until a statutory appointment is made.
+On 1 August 2019, it was announced that a new position of Inspector-General for the Murray Darling Basin would be created and that from 1 October 2019, Keelty would act as the Interim Inspector-General as a non-statutory role for a period of 12 months, or until a statutory appointment is made.
 In March 2020, Keelty delivered a report of the impact of lower flows on state shares under the Murray-Darling Basin agreement.

-In January 2020 the South Australian Premier, the Hon.
-Steven Marshall MP announced that Keelty would review the response to the 2019/2020 devastating bushfires that impacted Kangaroo Island and the Adelaide Hills.
+In January 2020, the South Australian Premier, Steven Marshall announced that Keelty would review the response to the 2019/2020 devastating bushfires that impacted Kangaroo Island and the Adelaide Hills.

 Keelty has performed Chairman and Company Director roles on a number of private sector and charitable boards.

 On 16 August 2020, the media reported that Keelty compromised an AFP investigation into alleged Australian war crimes in Afghanistan.
-Keelty was reported to have passed information in June 2018 to Ben Roberts-Smith, that he was a figure of interest to police.
-Keelty said he reached out to Roberts-Smith because he was asked to do so by a security adviser who previously worked for media billionaire Kerry Stokes, who is Roberts-Smith’s employer at the Seven Network.
-Keelty has stated that he reached out to Roberts-Smith out of concern for Roberts-Smith's welfare.
+Keelty was reported to have informed Ben Roberts-Smith in June 2018 that he was a figure of interest to police.
+Keelty said he contacted Roberts-Smith because he was asked to do so by a security adviser who previously worked for media billionaire Kerry Stokes, who is Roberts-Smith’s employer at the Seven Network.
+Keelty has stated that he made this approach out of concern for Roberts-Smith's welfare.
 The media has reported many complaints from SAS soldiers (both former and current serving) that Roberts-Smith had allegedly participated in the execution of prisoners.
-The media report acknowledges that Keelty is not accused of any wrong doing and related articles were described as "florid and slightly deranged attack on the former [AFP] Commissioner of Police" by Counsel representing Roberts-Smith.
+The court heard that Roberts-Smith obtained burner phones and began using encrypted communication apps on them about two weeks after receiving the information from Keelty.
+Besanko found Roberts-Smith lied when he denied knowing about the referrals before buying the phones.
+He also found he lied about trying to evade police detection.
 The authors of the media articles are being sued for defamation.